Complete Robust Hybrid Systems Reachability: Axioms and Rules of

 \subsection{Continuous Program Axioms}

-Continuous programs require a few different axioms, such as \(\mathrm{dI}\) for differential invariance reasoning \cite{DBLP:journals/jacm/PlatzerT20}, differential cut \(\mathrm{dC}\) to accumulate information, \(\Delta\) for relative completeness \cite{DBLP:conf/lics/Platzer12a} and real induction axioms \cite{DBLP:journals/jacm/PlatzerT20} to globalize local arguments.
-This section presents specialized axioms, as they are used in the completeness proof.
+Continuous programs require a few additional axioms, such as \(\mathrm{dI}\) for differential invariance reasoning \cite{DBLP:journals/jacm/PlatzerT20}, differential cut \(\mathrm{dC}\) to accumulate information, \(\Delta\) for relative completeness \cite{DBLP:conf/lics/Platzer12a} and real induction axioms \cite{DBLP:journals/jacm/PlatzerT20} to globalize local arguments.
+This section presents the axioms used in the \rrdL completeness proof.